Hamza-Mandviwala/OCP4.10.3-install-GCP-UPI/README.md

    1. Go to **IAM & admin** > **Service Accounts**
    2. Click on **Create Service Account** and enter the relevant details:
          1. Service Account name: *ocp-serviceaccount* (you can use any service account name of your choice)
          2. Grant access to the necessary roles per the documentation.
 I have assigned it the **owner** role since I will be using this service account myself.
-It is however not recommended to grant the ‘owner’ role to the service account for security reasons.
+It is however not recommended to grant the ‘owner’ role to the service account as it grants administrative privileges (full access) across your GCP account, and is not a security best practise.
 Do refer the necessary roles that the service account requires access to.
          3. Click **Done**.
          4. Once your service account is created, we need its json key to be used for authentication & authorization of gcp objects creation:
              1. Click on your service account name from the service accounts list.